Paris Commune: Radicalisation

 By April, as MacMahon's forces steadily approached Paris, divisions arose within the Commune about whether to give absolute priority to military defence, or to political and social freedoms and reforms.
 The majority, including the Blanquists and the more radical revolutionaries, supported by Le Vengeur of Pyat and Le Père Duchesne of Vermersch, supported giving the military priority.
 The publications La Commune, La Justice and Valles' Le Cri du Peuple feared that a more authoritarian government would destroy the kind of social republic they wanted to achieve.
-Soon, the Council of the Commune voted, with strong opposition, for the creation of a Committee of Public Safety, modelled on the eponymous Committee that carried out the Reign of Terror (1793–94).
+Soon, the Council of the Commune voted, with strong opposition, for the creation of a Committee of Public Safety, modelled on and named after the committee that carried out the Reign of Terror (1793–94).
 Because of the implications carried by its name, many members of the Commune opposed the Committee of Public Safety's creation.

 The committee was given extensive powers to hunt down and imprison enemies of the Commune.
 Led by Raoul Rigault, it began to make several arrests, usually on suspicion of treason, intelligence with the enemy, or insults to the Commune.
-Those arrested included General Edmond-Charles de Martimprey, the governor of the Invalides, alleged to have caused the assassination of revolutionaries in December 1851—as well as more recent commanders of the National Guard, including Gustave Cluseret.
+Those arrested included General Edmond-Charles de Martimprey, the governor of Les Invalides, alleged to have caused the assassination of revolutionaries in December 1851, as well as more recent commanders of the National Guard, including Gustave Cluseret.
 High religious officials had been arrested: Archbishop Darboy, the Vicar General Abbé Lagarde, and the Curé of the Madeleine Abbé Deguerry.
 The policy of holding hostages for possible reprisals was denounced by some defenders of the Commune, including Victor Hugo, in a poem entitled "No Reprisals" published in Brussels on 21 April.
 On 12 April, Rigault proposed to exchange Archbishop Darboy and several other priests for the imprisoned Blanqui.
-Thiers refused the proposal.
+Thiers refused the proposal, arguing that it would encourage more hostage-taking.
 On 14 May, Rigault proposed to exchange 70 hostages for the extreme-left leader, and Thiers again refused.

 Composition of the National Guard

 Since every able-bodied man in Paris was obliged to be a member of the National Guard, the Commune on paper had an army of about 200,000 men on 6 May; the actual number was much lower, probably between 25,000 and 50,000 men.
 At the beginning of May, 20 percent of the National Guard was reported absent without leave.

-By the end of the Commune, 43,522 prisoners were captured, 7000 to 8000 Communards had gone into exile abroad, and an estimated 10 to 15,000 Communards were killed, giving a total Commune force of about 65,000 men.
+By the end of the Commune, 43,522 prisoners were captured, 7,000 to 8,000 Communards had gone into exile abroad, and an estimated 10 to 15,000 Communards were killed, giving a total Commune force of about 65,000 men.

 The National Guard had hundreds of cannons and thousands of rifles in its arsenal, but only half of the cannons and two-thirds of the rifles were ever used.
 There were heavy naval cannons mounted on the ramparts of Paris, but few national guardsmen were trained to use them.
 Between the end of April and 20 May, the number of trained artillerymen fell from 5,445 to 2,340.